 Better than takeout moo goo gai pan recipe that’s savory and a little sour.
 Ready in less than 25 minutes!

-- ½ pound boneless, skinless chicken breast, sliced into thin bite size piece
+- 1/2 pound boneless, skinless chicken breast, chopped into thin bite size pieces

-- 1 tbsp cornstarch mixed with 2 tbsp water
+- 1 tbsp cornstarch mixed with 2 tablespoons water

 - ground white pepper